-When the economic collapse began, the world’s largest banks called in Shawn Achor to restore confidence and forward progress.
-Shawn researched those managers and teams who maintained high levels of success and leadership during the challenge.
-Based on the science of positive psychology and case studies of working with companies in the midst of an economic collapse, Achor provides practical applications for raising the belief that individual behavior matters and helping leaders to keep teams motivated and engaged.
+Confidence, trust and job satisfaction are at historic lows.
+At the start of the economic collapse, Shawn worked with the world’s largest banks to restore confidence and forward progress.
+By researching the managers who maintained high levels of success and leadership during this challenging time, he found that our brains develop confidence based on the belief that our behavior matters towards creating the outcomes we desire.
+To overcome learned helplessness, we must create “wins” for our brain and train ourselves to be rational optimists.
+Based on the science of positive psychology and case studies of working with companies in the midst of an economic collapse, Shawn provides practical applications for raising the belief that individual behavior matters and strategies to help leaders to keep teams motivated and engaged.

-Achor’s research in the field of positive psychology has revealed how changes in our own brain caused by mindset and behavior can have a ripple effect to a team and an entire organization.
-This positive ripple effect can create a more productive, positive work culture making positive change easier.
-Audiences will discover the latest scientific research on brain activity to explain how positivity and negativity spread, case studies on how to become a lightning rod for change, and findings on how a positive ripple effect profoundly affects an organization’s ability to transition and change.
+Common sense is not common action.
+This is because awareness does not necessarily equal transformation because we require a certain level of “activation energy” to start a change.
+Shawn’s research in the field of positive psychology reveals how small shifts in our mindset and behavior can ripple out to a team and even an entire organization.
+Audiences will learn about the latest scientific research on mirror neurons and mental priming to explain how positivity and negativity spread, case studies on how to become a lightning rod for change, and findings on how a positive ripple effect profoundly affects an organization’s ability to transition and change.